Skip to content

 How Fast Does Your Internet Need to Be?

-Family of three generations sitting on one couch, busy with one device each, Cologne, NRW, Germany
+spinner image Family of three generations sitting on one couch, busy with one device each, Cologne, NRW, Germany

-Zooming with loved ones and officemates, bingeing on streaming services such as Amazon Prime and Netflix, and playing online games are the new normal.
-But you're frustrated with an internet connection that too frequently stalls, stutters and is just plain slow.
+Zooming with loved ones and office mates, bingeing on streaming services such as Amazon Prime and Netflix and playing online games emerged as a new normal during the pandemic.

 So is there a cheap path to a speedier cyber-thruway, or must you buy into the expensive gig-speed promotions that broadband providers offer?
 And just how fast is fast enough?

-Here's a guide to determine internet speeds and steps you can try to rev things up.
+Here’s a guide to determine internet speeds and steps you can try to rev things up

 The minimum you need